o3de/o3de.org/content/docs/user-guide/interactivity/robotics/project-configuration.md

 ### Launching your project in O3DE Editor

-Once your project is build, run the following command to start the Editor:
+Once your project is built, run the following command to start the Editor:

 ```shell
 ${PROJECT_PATH}/build/linux/bin/profile/Editor